JeffersonLab/clas12-timeline/README.md

 Both of these timeline types are produced in the following steps.

 > [!NOTE]
-> NOTE: physics timeline production and QA are typically only valuable on high-statistics datasets, whereas detector timelines need files produced with `mon` schema, which are typically only produced with low statistics; therefore, for a given dataset, typically one set of timelines is produced but not the other.
+> Physics timeline production and QA are typically only valuable on high-statistics datasets, whereas detector timelines need files produced with `mon` schema, which are typically only produced with low statistics; therefore, for a given dataset, typically one set of timelines is produced but not the other.

 ### Step 1: Data Monitoring